English Swedish

 +46 (0) 42 213899

-In modern engineering, the term `laser scanning’ is used to described two related, but separate meanings.
-The first, more general, meaning is the controlled deflection of laser beams, visible or invisible.
+In modern engineering, the term `laser scanning’ is used to describe two related, but separate meanings.
+Firstly, more general, it is the controlled deflection of laser beams, visible or invisible.
 Scanned laser beams are used in laser printers, in laser shows, in Laser TV, and in barcode scanners.

-The second, more specific, meaning is the controlled steering of laser beams followed by a distance measurement at every pointing direction.
-This method, often called 3D object scanning or 3D laser scanning, is used to rapidly capture shapes of objects, buildings, and landscapes.
+Secondary, more specific, it is the controlled steering of laser beams followed by a distance measurement at every pointing direction.
+This method, often called 3D object scanning or simpy 3D laser scanning, is used to rapidly capture shapes of objects, buildings, and landscapes.

 AlfaTest 3D Scanning

-According to the Allied Market Research, significant factors that impact the growth of the global 3D scanning industry include ongoing technological advancements in 3D scanning paired with surge in need for highly accurate 3D scanning.
+According to the Allied Market Research, significant factors that impact the growth of the global 3D scanning industry include ongoing technological advancements in 3D scanning in addition with surge in need for highly accurate 3D scanning.

 On the contrary, growth in 3D printing market generates demand paired with structured light-based 3D scanning, which is expected to offer potential growth opportunity for the 3D scanning market during the forecast period.